ortexx/spreadable/README.md

 })();
 ```

 In order to join to an already existing network you need to pass __initialNetworkAddress__ option containing the address of any of the network active node.
-If you are launching the very first server then simply indicate in the option a link to yourself as was done at the very beginning.
+If you are launching the very first server then simply indicate in the option a link to yourself as was done at the very beginning or just skip this option.
 Now you can add to the network the number of nodes you need.
 The client can use the address of any active network node to connect to the network itself.

 ```javascript
 const Client = require('spreadable').Client;